gvwilson/thirdbit/_posts/2023/2023-01-30-sdxjs-summary.md

 The list below links to each post in the series, and to the terms defined in each of the book's content chapters.

+My next goal is to prepare an hour-long talk summarizing what I learned from writing this book.
+It will cover some of the same material as ["Software Design for Data Scientists"][sd4ds] and [this paper][paper], but will focus more on how to teach design and what junior programmers are ready to learn.
+If you or your team would like to listen to me ramble, I'd be very happy to deliver it online in exchange for a small donation to a mutually-agreed charity—please [reach out](mailto:{{site.author.email}}) if you're interested.

 1. [Introduction]({{'/2023/01/01/sdxjs-introduction/' | relative_url}})

 1. [Systems Programming]({{'/2023/01/02/sdxjs-systems-programming/' | relative_url}}): anonymous function, asynchronous, Boolean, callback function, cognitive load, command-line argument, console, current working directory, destructuring assignment, edge case, filename extension, filesystem, filter, globbing, idiomatic, log message, path (in filesystem), protocol, scope, single-threaded, string interpolation.